 To guarantee the success of your campaign and the ability to react promptly if things go off track, it’s imperative to prioritize accurate data collection.
 But what should you measure?
 Everything that’s measurable, such as website visitors, email sign-ups, or the number of leads generated per advertising dollar spent.
 The more data, the better.

-With the increasing use of the internet, businesses are spending heavily on advertising, driving up ad costs due to heightened demand.
+With the increasing use of the internet, businesses are spending heavily on ads.
+This increased demand is driving up ad costs.
 Small businesses with limited advertising budgets may face a significant challenge, especially if pay-per-click (PPC) ads don’t deliver substantial visitor traffic.
-However, there are strategies to make the most of this situation.
+However, there are lead generation strategies to make the most of this situation.

 The Solution: